Web Agents 5.10.3

 • Payloads from unauthenticated users are stored in the agent files system.
 If your threat evaluation does not accept this risk, do not use POST data preservation; set Enable POST Data Preservation to false.

-• By default, POST data is stored in the installation log directory, web_agents/agent_type/instances/agent_n/log.
+• By default, POST data is stored in the installation log directory, /path/to/web_agents/agent_type/instances/agent_n/log.
 Although the log directory is considered secure, using it for POST data can cause the following risks:

 • Permissive access to POST data.